 Quinoa (pronounced: keen-wah) is a grain crop primarily known for it’s edible seeds.
+So, what is Quinoa called in India?
+Although, the scientific name of Quinoa is “Chenopodium quinoa“, in India it is called “bathua” (Scientific name: “Chenopodium album“) because it is very similar to the crop but it is not exactly the same.
 It’s not so popular in India but otherwise famous throughout the world.
 It is listed as a “superfood” and is a much healthier substitute to rice.

 “Mother of all grains” or quinoa was first domesticated by the Andean people around 4,000 years ago and has always been a part of the staple diet of the Andean culture.
 Initially, this crop was considered sacred to the Inca people but as time has passed, it’s popularity has spread to places such as Japan, China, Europe, Australia, the United States and Canada for it’s nutritional value and health benefits and not for it’s sacrosanct value.

 There are three most widely cultivated quinoa around the world: